 With both video and audio systems we do recommend commercial studios to consider some form of external backup/archiving solution.
 Most of our external storage solutions offer this options.
-We also offer robust USB 3.0 and Thunderbolt 2 Tape backup options as well.
+We also offer robust USB C/3.1 and Thunderbolt 3 Tape backup options as well.
 Please contact us to discuss your storage requirements.

 For AVCHD, XAVC, XDCAM, DSLR, AVC Intra, Pro Res, DNxHD/DNxHR, or Red 4K 2 sets of raid 0 is highly recommended. for Red 5K and others it varies based on workflow and effects/Layers.
-Generally, a large 8+ drive Raid array is recommended.
+Generally SSD's or NVMe storage are ideal.

 You may also want to consider adding an archival or backup drive or tape based backup to protect your work from disaster.